 Layer spinach into your lasagne for an extra serving of greens.
 Whether you’re making meat or vegetarian lasagne, adding spinach between the layers of pasta, sauce, and cheese enhances the nutritional content and adds a delicious flavor.
 The spinach cooks down as the lasagne bakes, integrating perfectly with the other ingredients.

-1. Blend into Your Bakes
+1. Blend Into Your Bakes

 Incorporate spinach into your baked goods, like muffins, bread, and even pancakes.
 This is especially useful for parents trying to increase their children’s vegetable intake.
 Blend spinach into the batter for a nutrient-rich addition that doesn’t alter the taste significantly.
 The result is delicious baked goods with an added health boost.